 One of the standout features of Kids on the Slope is its musical score.
 The music was composed by Yoko Kanno, and the pieces sound top-notch.
 Jazz standards are heard, such as “Moanin’” in the first episode.
 There are also improvisational pieces that are used in the soundtrack to reflect the mood of the character at the time they’re playing the music.
 It should also be noted that the title for every episode of Kids on the Slope comes from the title of a jazz song.

 I did have one disappointment in the writing, and that came right at the end of the series during the section that takes place eight years after the characters graduate from high school.
 We learn what happened to Kaoru and Sentaro, but not what happened to Ritsuko.
-While Ritsuko does appear in this final section, she just shows up in order for the writers to say that all three of the main characters are represented.
+While Ritsuko does appear in this final section, she just shows up so the writers can say that all three of the main characters are represented.
 Before graduating, Ritsuko mentions that she’s thinking about becoming a teacher.
 Did she end up pursuing this career?
 Unfortunately, we never learn, and as a viewer, I did feel a little cheated because of it.

 The animation used for the series really brings the drama of the story to life.
 The writing, animation, and music come together to create an anime series that viewers want to continue following until the very end.